ccluett/viscous.tech/content/about.md

 **Strategy**

 Our strategy is to first develop demonstrator solutions for the maritime industry while simultaneously developing industry partners who recognize the need to reduce their carbon emissions.
 By forming industry partnerships, a direct pathway develops to impact an existing market with sustainable technologies.
-From the start we plan to engage regulatory bodies to helpful inform and be part of the discourse with regards to decarbonization strategy and policy.
+We intend to engage regulatory bodies and policymakers, and inject ourselves into the discourse on maritime decarbonization strategy and policy.